DanteLore/dantelore/content/posts/thatcham-trains.md

 $ sudo easy_install flask
 [/sourcecode]

-2. Get a twitter account and a set of API keys by following the [steps on the Twitter developers page](https://dev.twitter.com/oauth/overview).
+2. Get a twitter account and a set of API keys by following the <a href="https://dev.twitter.com/oauth/overview">steps on the Twitter developers page</a>.
 You'll need four magic strings in total, which you pass to the script as command line parameters.

-3. Get a national rail API key [from their website](http://www.nationalrail.co.uk/100296.aspx).
+3. Get a national rail API key <a href="http://www.nationalrail.co.uk/100296.aspx">from their website</a>.
 You just need one key for this API, which is nice!

 4. Clone the source and run the script using the three commands below... simples!
 [sourcecode lang="bash"]